Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Experimental validation

 Considering the desired force in the approach with no RS in the left of Figure \ref{fig:results}, it can be seen that after the initial impact, marked by the first velocity jump, a positive force is commanded, imposing an acceleration of the end effector towards the object.
 This is explained by the fact that the robot is trying to follow the ante-impact reference, which commands a higher velocity than that of the end effector after the first impact.
 Due to this acceleration, the velocity at the nominal impact time is significantly higher than the post-impact velocity reference, which is followed after the nominal impact time.
 This causes the velocity tracking error to spike up, resulting in a significant and undesired step in the desired force, as shown in the figure.

+In the approach with no velocity feedback, second from the left in Figure \ref{fig:results}, a small peak in the desired force can be observed at the moment of switching from the ante-impact to the post-impact mode.
+This peak mainly results from the discontinuity between the ante- and post-impact feedforward force, but is small compared to the peak shown for the approach with no RS.
+However, with the lack of any velocity feedback, a big vibration can be observed in the velocity signal after the impact, resulting in a temporary loss of contact between the robot and the object.
+This temporary loss of contact can result in a poor grasp or even dropping of the object, which is definitely undesired.

-In the approach with no interim mode, shown in the center of Figure \ref{fig:results}, a less extreme, but similar undesired effort can be seen.
+In the approach with no interim mode, shown as third from the left in Figure \ref{fig:results}, a less extreme, but similar undesired effort can be seen as in the approach with no RS.
 Here, the system switches directly to the post-impact mode at the moment of impact detection before full contact is established.
 This also results in a large velocity tracking error, causing an unnecessary negative desired force and a resulting deceleration.
-Aside from being energy inefficient, this deceleration causes a reduction of the tracking performance, as undershoot is observed from the velocity measurements compared to the proposed approach.

 To the contrary, the desired force only shows a minor peak in the proposed approach, depicted on the right in Figure \ref{fig:results}, which results from a slightly delayed detection of the first impact.
 As soon as the impact is detected, the system enters the interim mode, and the desired force jumps back to the level before the impact occurred.
 This is in accordance with the philosophy of the interim mode, which is identical to the ante-impact mode at the beginning of the interim mode, while only removing velocity error feedback that is unreliable due to the uncertain contact state.
-The desired force then gradually approaches that of the post-impact mode as a result from the blending of the ante-and post-impact references.
+The desired force then gradually approaches that of the post-impact mode as a result of the blending of the ante-and post-impact references.
 The continuity in the desired force during the transition from interim to post-impact mode is also in accordance with the philosophy of the proposed approach, which ensures the QP task errors in the interim and post-impact mode are identical at the moment of transitioning.
-Overall, tracking performance in the proposed approach is improved, and the risk of destabilization of the system is reduced as input peaks and steps are avoided.
+Despite the initial removal of velocity feedback when entering the interim mode, the large vibration seen in the approach with velocity feedback is avoided by gradually increasing the velocity error feedback.